It’s wildfire season.

 Once a fire gets going, you’ll want to keep a close eye on the air quality in your area so that you can decide if you should be going outside and how much extra support you should give your body.

-PurpleAir is one of the best places to check the realtime area quality in your area.
+PurpleAir is one of the best places to check the real-time air quality in your area.

 Staying alert to local news and public health messages is always a good idea, too.